JustineUgo/tezda_shop/README.md

 - [Fake API](https://fakeapi.platzi.com/)

 ## Screenshots
-Include screenshots of your application to showcase its features and UI.
+Screenshots of the application to showcase its features and UI.

 ************               |  **********               | **********